abbnaseri/Persian-news-classifier/README.md

 ## Aditional parts
 The code exports a csv file which includes normalized texts with their labels in each row.
-It also saves the model into a pickle file.
+It also saves the model as a pickle file.

 ## Scraper
 Scraper's python code is added into scraper directory.
 If you want to add new texts, you should give a valid url like: [url](https://www.isna.ir/page/archive.xhtml?mn=4&wide=0&dy=17&ms=0&pi=1&yr=1398&tp=24)